Canada’s Health System: International Comparisons

 Comparing countries’ health systems can help Canadians understand how well their health system is working.
 Although health information is collected and used differently in every country, policy-makers, practitioners and the public can use international comparisons to establish priorities for improvement, set goals and motivate stakeholders to act.

-Comparing the provinces with OECD countries
+Compare Canada with OECD countries

 The Commonwealth Fund International Health Policy surveys